TECHNICAL I ELECTRIC MOTOR CONTROLS

 • F-K - Forward contactor

-• F-R - Reverse contactor
+• R-K - Reverse contactor

-Components of a star-delta forward and reverse starter
+Components of a Star-Delta Forward and Reverse Starter

-As in the previous diagrams, the starter consists of:
+As in the Previous Diagrams, the Starter Consists of:

-2.Stop button - is a normally close contact button that is pressed to stop the electric motor.
+2. Stop Button - A stop button is a normally closed contact button that is pressed to stop the electric motor.

-3.Circuit breakers - a circuit breaker is a device that is manually operated to switch off the circuit for maintenance or they automatically trip, breaking the circuit in the event of a fault.
+3. Circuit Breakers - Circuit breakers are devices that are manually operated to switch off the circuit for maintenance or they automatically trip, breaking the circuit in the event of a fault.

 Overload is a condition in which current flowing in a circuit exceeds the amount required, leading to overheating of the electric motor windings.

-5.Contactors (Forward, reverse, main, delta and star) - A contactor is a device that when current flows through its coil, closes the contacts of the power circuit for electric motor to run and vice versa.
+5. Contactors (Forward, Reverse, Main, Delta and Star) - Contactors are devices that when current flows through their coils, close the contacts of the power circuit for power to reach the electric motor and vice versa.

-6.Timer - is a device that anables the electric motor to switch from star to delta.
+6. Timer - A timer is a device that enables the electric motor to switch from star to delta.

-7.Electric motor - is a device that converts electrical energy into mechanical energy.
+7. Electric Motor - An electric motor is a device that converts electrical energy into mechanical energy.

 On a star-delta forward and reverse starter, to start the electric motor in forward, the forward start button is pressed.
 When the forward start button is pressed, current flows through the forward contactor coil.